michaelmov/michaelmov.github.io/_posts/2018-05-10-angular-like-two-way-data-binding-vanilla-js.markdown

 };
 ```
 A few notes about the `init` function:
-* This function loops through all input fields with the custom `mm-model` atribute, and adds a `keyup` event listener to them.
+* This function loops through all input fields with the custom `mm-model` attribute, and attaches a `keyup` event listener to them.
-* The the event listener callback assigns the input value to the the matching property of the `scope` object.
+* The `keyup` the event listener callback assigns the input value to the the matching property of the `scope` object.
-* `propName` is into the `setPropUpdateLogic` funciton (below).

 Finally, I am going to create the `setPropUpdateLogic` function which is invoked as the last step of the `init` function.
-This function contains the logic that handles all DOM updates when any property of the `scope` object is changed.
-The key to achieving this is the use of JavaScript's [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) functionality, which allows us to use `get` and `set` functions to handle changes to the `scope`.
+This function contains the logic that handles all DOM updates when any given property of the `scope` object is changed.
+The key to achieving this is the use of JavaScript's [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) functionality, which allows us to use `get` and `set` functions to handle changes to the `scope` properties.

 ``` javascript
 function setPropUpdateLogic(prop) {